110 Man Kumite

 110 Man Fight Okinawa Japan

-The 100 Men Kumite is an arduous and grueling challenge that tests the limits of even the most skilled and disciplined practitioners.
-In this formidable trial, Sensei McInnes faced off against a staggering 100 fighters, each of whom held high ranks as full-contact black belts in Japan.
+The 110 Men Kumite is an arduous and grueling challenge that tests the limits of even the most skilled and disciplined practitioners.
+In this formidable trial, Sensei McInnes faced off against a staggering 110 fighters, each of whom held high ranks as full-contact black belts and champions in Japan ,fighters weighing from 67 kg to 125 kgs.

-The rules were uncompromising Knock down Karate—no protective equipment was permitted, and the battles were to be fought without respite.
-For three hours and 66 minutes, Sensei McInnes engaged in an unbroken succession of confrontations, taking on a new opponent every two minutes.
+The rules were uncompromising Knock down Karate, no protective equipment was permitted, and the battles were to be fought without respite.
+For three hours and 11 minutes, Sensei McInnes engaged in an unbroken succession of confrontations, taking on a new opponent every two minutes.

 To emerge victorious in this crucible of combat, one must display unwavering fortitude, agility, and mental resilience.
 Maintaining an upright stance and relentless fighting spirit throughout the entirety of the contest is essential.

-Sensei McInnes’ achievement was no small feat, as he became only the 28th person in the world to successfully complete an official Japanese certified hundred man kumite.
+Sensei McInnes’ achievement was no small feat, as he became only the 28th person in the world to successfully complete and surpass an official Japanese certified hundred man kumite.
 However, his endeavor extended beyond personal glory.
-His decision to undertake this formidable challenge was driven by a noble cause—to raise awareness for young children battling cancer.
+His decision to undertake this formidable challenge was driven by a noble cause, to raise awareness for young children battling cancer.

 With every strike and every step, Sensei McInnes fought not only for himself but also for those in need, embodying the true spirit of martial arts.